Skip to content

 Configure Jenkins to authenticate with Aembit using OpenID Connect (OIDC) tokens, enabling secure access to your infrastructure without managing static credentials in your CI/CD pipelines.

-This configuration allows Jenkins jobs to obtain temporary credentials from Aembit using OIDC tokens that Jenkins issues.
-The process eliminates the need to store long-lived secrets in Jenkins, improving your security posture.
+This configuration allows Jenkins jobs to obtain temporary credentials from Aembit using OIDC tokens that Jenkins issues eliminating the need to store long-lived secrets in Jenkins.

 Before you begin, ensure you have: